With Ben Carson on hand, City celebrates $30 million HUD grant for Atherton East replacement plan

 Leveraged with public and private entities, for every dollar of the grant, partners will average a leverage of nine dollars, for a total in Flint of $271 million, Carson predicted.
 “There’s a lot more money in the private sector than there is in the federal government.
 It is possible to be compassionate and fiscally responsible at the same time.”

+Flint is one of five cities nationwide to receive a Choice grant, and the city Carson chose for the rollout announcement.
+The others are Baltimore, MD; Phoenix AZ; Shreveport, LA; and Tulsa, OK.
+Overall $144 million has been distributed “to redevelop severely distressed public or assisted housing and to revitalize surrounding neighborhoods,” according to a press release provided by HUD.

-Choice Neighborhood grants focus on three goals, Carson summarized: housing–replacing distress property; families improve outcomes; neighborhoods create necessary conditions conducive to investment that result in better schools, commercial activities, and other amenities to enhance the growth of families.”
+Choice Neighborhood grants focus on three goals, Carson summarized: housing–replacing distress property; families– designing to improve outcomes; neighborhoods–creating necessary conditions “conducive to investment that result in better schools, commercial activities, and other amenities to enhance the growth of families.”

 Saying Washington can not meet all the challenges of the day, he called for shared efforts across many sectors.